AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 Texas State uses a student success fee to fund professional academic advisors, to provide necessary training and professional development associated with undergraduate advising, and to purchase and maintain necessary equipment and supplies for professional academic advisors.

-REVIEWER OF THIS PPS
+REVIEWERS OF THIS PPS

-Reviewer of this PPS includes the following:
+Reviewers of this PPS include the following:

 CERTIFICATION STATEMENT